-With all the different types of home loans available — FHA loans, VA home loans, USDA home loans, to name a few — you might think finding one for less than $50,000 would be easy.
-But getting a small home loan under $50,000 can be challenging.
+With all the different types of home loans available, you might think finding small home loans under $50,000 would be easy.
+But it can actually be quite challenging.

-The Small Home-Loan Market: Buyers Looking for a Mortgage Under $50K
+The Small Home-Loan Market: Who Is Looking for a Mortgage Under $50K?

 Why Lenders Don’t Like Providing Small Mortgage Loans

-Whether you apply for a $50,000 or $500,000 mortgage, loan origination and servicing costs are approximately the same.
-A large loan gives the lender a tidy profit from interest over a couple of decades, but the minimum mortgage loan, which requires the same amount of effort to fund — yields significantly less.
-It’s not cost-effective for a bank to go through the home loan process for such a small home loan, which is why it’s almost impossible to find small mortgage lenders.
+A large loan gives the lender a tidy profit from interest over a couple of decades, but the minimum mortgage loan, which requires the same amount of effort to fund, yields significantly less.

 In places where homes cost relatively little, the economy is often depressed, which means borrowers could be more likely to default on loans.
-Most lenders don’t like to make small loans in this situation because it decreases the possibility of a profit and increases risk, Goodman said.
-“So if lenders are earning less and the chances of default are much higher, you can understand why they are reluctant to provide those small mortgages.”
+Most lenders don’t like to make small loans in this situation because it decreases the possibility of a profit and increases risk “If lenders are earning less and the chances of default are much higher, you can understand why they are reluctant to provide those small mortgages,” Goodman said.

 To find small home loans, you have to go to small institutions, and your first stop should be your local bank.
 If you have a relationship with a community bank or you’re a credit union member, you might be able to negotiate a small home loan.

 If you don’t bank with a community institution — or if you do but were denied a loan — keep meeting with small mortgage lenders and representatives from local banks and credit unions to find what you need.
-Make sure you don’t let them all run a credit check, though, because when you apply for multiple new credit lines in a short period of time your FICO score might go down.
+Make sure you don’t let them all run a credit check, though.
+Excessive inquiries will hurt your credit score.

 Why You Should Think Twice About Small Home Loans

-If you can finance a home with a loan less than $50,000, you’ll typically pay a higher interest rate to compensate for the money the lender is losing on the deal.
-Additionally, closing costs of $5,000 would be considered reasonable on a standard mortgage, but that amount represents 10 percent of a $50,000 loan, which makes it much less reasonable.
+In the rare cases where a mortgage lender originates a home for less than $50,000, you’ll typically pay a higher interest rate to compensate for the money the lender is losing on the deal.
+Additionally, closing costs will be proportionately higher because some fees are fixed amounts rather than a percentage of the amount you borrow.

-Whether a small home loan is advisable for you depends on your situation and your credit profile, said Goodman.
-“You have to look at the terms of the loan and what the closing costs are and compare that to what it costs to rent and use the money,” said Goodman.
+Whether a small home loan is advisable for you depends on your situation and your credit profile.
+“You have to look at the terms of the loan and what the closing costs are and compare that to what it costs to rent and use the money,” Goodman said.
 “If you have $25,000, what kind of return can you earn on that money, versus putting it into a house — where it’s sitting there and not earning anything?”

 “Renting sometimes gets a bad name, but it shouldn’t,” said Goodman.
 “A lot of people stress themselves too much to buy homes when they probably shouldn’t.
 This is what got people in trouble in the mid-2000s.
 It’s nice to build equity and all that, but if it’s too overwhelming to your finances, then it’s not a good thing.
 In those types of circumstances, the home owns you — you don’t own the home.”